Frané Lessac: Recognition

 For her contribution to children's literature in Western Australia, Lessac was awarded the 2010 Muriel Barwell Award by the Children's Book Council of Australia WA Branch.

-Her first book, My Little Island, was named Children's Book of the Year by the St Martins Children's Book Council and also became a feature book on the popular U.S television program Reading Rainbow.
+Her first book, My Little Island, became a feature book on the popular U.S television program Reading Rainbow.

-In 2002 Lessac won the Western Australian Premier's Book Awards for The Legend of Moondyne Joe was nominated as an Honor book in the Children's Book of the Year Award: Eve Pownall Award for Information Books for Simpson and his Donkey both of which were written by her husband and frequent collaborator, Mark Greenwood.
+In 2002 Lessac won a Western Australian Premier's Book Award for The Legend of Moondyne Joe.
+Simpson and his Donkey was nominated as an Honour book in the 2009 Children's Book of the Year Award: Eve Pownall Award for Information Books.
+Both books were written by her husband and frequent collaborator, Mark Greenwood.

+Lessac's picture books with Traci Sorell, We Are Grateful and We Are Still Here, both received starred Kirkus reviews upon release, and both were named in Kirkus Best Books of the year lists.
+We Are Grateful won the 2019 Boston Globe-Horn Book Picture Book Honor Award and a 2020 American Indian Youth Literature Award.
+It also received an Honor in both the 2019 Robert F. Silbert Informational Book Medal and the 2019 National Council of Teachers of English Orbis Pictus Awards.
+We Are Still Here received a 2022 American Indian Youth Literature Award, the International Literacy Association's 2022 Social Justice Literature Award, and an Honor in the 2022 Robert F Silbert Informational Book Medal.
+It was also named in the National Centre for the Social Studies' 2022 list of Notable Trade Books for Young People.

+Lessac's book A is for Australian Reefs was shortlisted in the 2023 CBCA Eve Pownall Award for Information Books.
+Lessac and Greenwood's book Our Country: Where History Happened won an Honour Book in the same category in 2024; it was also shortlisted in the WA Premier's Book Awards and the NSW Premier's History Awards the same year.

 Personal life and family

 Lessac is married to Mark Greenwood, also an author of children's books, and they are parents to film producer Cody Greenwood.

 Cody's most recent film, Under the Volcano, a documentary about the AIR Montserrat recording studios, arose from memories of the family's frequent visits to Montserrat as she was growing up in the 1990s and 2000s.
-Lessac visited Montserrat in August 2019, while Cody was filming, and burst into tears upon leaving.
+Lessac returned to Montserrat in August 2019, while Cody was filming, and again in 2024.